2015 FIBA Intercontinental Cup

 The 2015 FIBA Intercontinental Cup was the 25th edition of the FIBA Intercontinental Cup.
 The series, played with two legs, was played by EuroLeague champions Real Madrid, and FIBA Americas League champions Bauru.
 Both games were played in the Ginásio do Ibirapuera, based in São Paulo.
 The first leg was played on September 25, the second one on September 27.
+This was the last Intercontinental Cup to include the EuroLeague champions.